Posted by Martin Heller Potempa & Sheppard, PLLC on July 9, 2020

 If a parent is found to be unfit in Tennessee, the court will decide how to modify the child custody agreements.
 In the case of adoption, the process will likely not go through.

-In general, if a parent is found to be unfit, the court will:
+Ask any skilled family law lawyer, and they will tell you that if a parent is found to be unfit, the court will:

 If parental rights are terminated for both parties, the child will be placed for adoption.